deltachat/deltachat-pages/_posts/2025-02-07-why-jsonrpc-bindings-exist.md

 so that it can also be used by other projects, which was named [yerpc](https://github.com/deltachat/yerpc).

-Then we merged our temporary "Delta Chat JSON-RPC" repo into the core repo and moved desktop over to use the new JSON-RPC API, which was easy thanks to the generated TypeScript bindings that gave good auto-completion.
+Then we merged our temporary "Delta Chat JSON-RPC" repo into the core repo and moved Desktop over to use the new JSON-RPC API, which was easy thanks to the generated TypeScript bindings that gave good auto-completion.
 Though DC Desktop still used the CFFI and Node bindings as transport (see picture below), until May 17, 2024, when treefit migrated it to use the deltachat-rpc-server binary that uses stdio as a transport[^jsonrpc-pr].